deval-shah/enterprise-search/docs/testing.md

 We've configured pytest for our project using the following files:

-1. [pytest.ini](./pytest.ini): This file contains the main configuration for pytest, including:
+1. [pytest.ini](../pytest.ini): This file contains the main configuration for pytest, including:
    - Automatic asyncio mode
    - Verbose output
    - HTML report generation
    - Custom test discovery paths
    - Logging configuration

-2. [conftest.py](./tests/conftest.py): Contains shared pytest fixtures and configuration used across multiple test files.
+2. [conftest.py](../tests/conftest.py): Contains shared pytest fixtures and configuration used across multiple test files.
+This file also includes sample QA pairs used for testing.

+3. [test_docs](../data/test_docs/): Contains sample documents used for testing.

 ### Start the API Server

-Follow steps upto Option 2 in the [README.md](../README.md#option-2-testing-the-pipeline-and-backend-server-api-using-curl-locally) file to start the ES API server locally.
+Follow steps in the [README.md](../README.md) to start the ES API server locally.

-This will set up the necessary components for running the tests against the API server.

 ### Running the Tests locally